 Some brown spotting after an IVF cycle is normal.
 If this is persistent or progressing to red blood please contact the office for evaluation.

-If you are not pregnant you will speak with your doctor in the office to discuss next steps.
+If you are not pregnant you will speak with your physician and discuss what actions to take in the future.